reflex-dev/reflex-web/docs/ai_builder/app_lifecycle/deploy_app.md

 It is easy to deploy your app into production from Reflex Build to Reflex Cloud.

-Simply click the `Deploy` button in the bottom right corner of Reflex Build, as shown below:
+Simply click the `Deploy` button in the top right corner of Reflex Build, as shown below: